-In this workshop we’ll explore the “goodness” or “badness” of death, the relationship between death and meaning in our lives, and look at various attitudes toward death, dying, and immortality.
+In this workshop we’ll explore the “goodness” or “badness” of death, the relationship between death and meaning in our lives, and look at various attitudes toward death and dying.
 Some questions that will guide our philosophical spelunking include:

-What significance might death have (or not have) on the value and meaning of our actions in day to day life?
-What if we were immortal?
+- What significance might death have (or not have) on the value and meaning of our actions in day to day life?

 The Stoics and other ancient philosophers found contemplating our mortality to be of utmost import, advocating a practice known as memento mori (translated in latin as “remember that you must die”).
 Other thinkers promote similar practices.
 For example, in early Buddhist texts the term maranasati (translated as ‘remember death’) is frequently employed and Sufis have oft been referred to as “people of the graves” because of their frequent visits to gravesites to ponder mortality.